Embodying Unapologetic Confidence

 That's the energy.
 That's what people feel.
 That's what commands a room before you say a word.

-If you're procrastinating — don't shame yourself.
-Rest.
-Then think the next best thought.
+If you're procrastinating — don't shame yourself, rest, then think the next best thought

 Ask yourself: am I in an earning season or a nurturing season right now?
 Am I honoring that?

-Lindsay Trimarchi Richter is a life coach, speaker, and host of the How to Heal Podcast.
+Lindsay Trimarchi is a life coach, speaker, and host of the How to Heal Podcast.
 She works with high-achieving women ready to stop performing and start living.
 Find her on Instagram @howtoheal